frasnian/euler/README.md

 # euler
-Solutions to Project Euler problems in C++, with a goal of zero-runtime execution speed for each.
+Solutions to Project Euler problems in C++, with a goal of zero-runtime execution speed for each one.